 Broadheath Primary is a fully inclusive primary school; we cater for children with a wide range of special educational needs.
-We have children with cognition and learning, communication and interaction, physical and medical, and social, emotional and mental health needs.
-All children are taught within a class with an emphasis on quality first teaching; needs being met by additional interventions, support and extra professionals.
+We have children with cognition and learning, communication and interaction, physical and sensory, and social, emotional and mental health needs.
+All children are taught within a class with an emphasis on quality first teaching; needs being met through adaptive practise, pupils accessing additional interventions, and support from professionals.